 James Wallace: Before Boro’

 Wallace joined the Toffees at the tender age of 13-years-old.
-He made his senior debut in the Europa League in August 2009, but was put out of action until the following year by a double hernia.
-After his return to fitness, the midfielder was loaned out to gain first team action in the Football League; Stevenage was to be his fourth port of call.
+He made his senior debut in the Europa League in August 2009, but then found himself out of action until the following year by a double hernia.
+After returning to fitness, the midfielder went out on loan to gain first team action in the Football League.
+We were to be his fourth port of call.
 A sign of his talent is the fact that Wallace had gained international recognition with the England U19 and U20 squads.

 James Wallace: After Boro’

 Just days after returning from Boro’, Wallace moved to Tranmere Rovers on loan.
 It’d turn out to be a great move for the lad; one that would be made permanent in summer 2012.
 It was a platform on which he could develop his fledgling career in the Football League; establishing himself at League One level over the following two years.
 By doing so, he caught the attention of other clubs.
 Upon the end of his deal in 2014, the lad earned himself a move to Sheffield United on a three-year deal.